Compare Osmio Products

-A: Choosing a filtration system to suit your needs might be overwhelming, but we have created range of comparison tables so you can choose system based on your property size and water quality requirements.
-The right system for you depends on several factors, for example the number of occupants and bathrooms is key, plus if you are needing an installed system, the space available to install.
+A: Choosing a filtration system to suit your needs might be overwhelming, but we have created a range of comparison tables so you can choose a system based on your property size and water quality requirements.
+The right system for you depends on several factors, for example, the number of occupants and bathrooms is key, plus if you are needing an installed system, the space available to install.
 Use the comparison tables above to compare suitability against your water quality objectives.
-This will guide you to the right choice, but if you need more help, especially to check suitability or if you are not sure if it will fit, you can then reach out to us by phone 0330 113 7181 or Email to send us pictures/video of the install area.
+This will guide you to the right choice, but if you need more help, especially to check suitability or if you are not sure if it will fit, you can then reach out to us by phone at 0330 113 7181 or Email to send us pictures/video of the install area.

 Q: Do I need a separate drinking water filter if I get a whole house filter system?

 A: The answer depends on your drinking water quality requirements.
 If you are looking for a scale free kettle or looking to replace bottled water, we suggest you look at our reverse osmosis water filter systems.
 These systems separate the water into highly pure and high concentrate streams making water at least 10,000 times purer than any inline point of use system and whole house filtration systems.

 Q: So why get a whole house filter system?

 A: When we bath and shower we absorb minerals, nutrients, and chemicals from water through the skin and into our bodies.
 Despite whole house filters being inline (and not reverse osmosis), they are capable of reducing chemicals (which are mainly gases), industrial solvents, pesticides, and aggressive chemicals that can contribute to irritation, dryness or itchiness.
 The very gold standard of home water quality would be a whole house filtration system followed by a softener if the water is hard, and then a reverse osmosis system in the kitchen at the point of use.
 This is clearly all subject to your space and budget available.
 Simply contact us for any requests for assistance.